A standing committee of the SRCA

 All events unless noted at: West Sycamore Staging Area-East end of Stonebridge Pkwy.
 92131

-Volunteer Crew-First Sundays of the Month
+Volunteer Crew-1st Sundays of the Month (except summer)

-Nature Walk-3rd Sundays of the Month
+Nature Walk-4th Sundays of the Month

-Friday, June 23rd, sunset
+Friday, March 20, sunset

-Friday, July 28th, sunset
+Friday, April 17, sunset

 Monthly Energy & Safety Updates

 To improve your home’s energy efficiency but cash flow is a problem, the Residential Energy Efficiency Loan (REEL) program may be able to help.
 Participating lenders offer loans with favorable rates Examples include: heating, ventilating and air-conditioning, water heaters, insulation, and ducts; sealing air leaks, duct sealing, appliances, pool pumps, smart thermostats; windows, and LEDs.
 GoGreenFinancing.com/residential.

 • Rebates still available for outdoor projects like turf removal and rain barrel installations.